trickerer01/Ruxx/README.md

 #### Debug build
 To make a **Debug** build simply set `__RUXX_DEBUG__` variable to `True` in `debug.py`.
 Debug mode enables debug menu, console window display switch, additional logging and a few undocumented features.
 Some default settings are different in Debug mode

-### Support
-For bug reports, questions and feature requests use our [issue tracker](https://github.com/trickerer01/Ruxx/issues)

-#### Donate
+#### Support me
+Wow, You made it to the end!
+Do you really like this project or is it just that this documentation is so entertaining (bah!)?
-Support the author by donating or subscribing:
+In any case, consider supporting the author by donating or subscribing:
 - Boosty: https://boosty.to/bad3dart/donate
 - USDT (TRC20): TVx8ufSm7DeoEnGPDiJu3aVb2sgqMfZuD7